Alder

 White Oak

 White Oak is very similar in grain pattern and texture to its more popular cousin, Red Oak.
 If you don’t like the reddish tint of Red Oak, White Oak can be a terrific choice for you to consider.
-Unfortunately, we don’t offer imagery of finished white Oak.
+We offer White Oak in Plain Sawn, Quartersawn, and Rift Cut.

 -